Approximate control of the marked length spectrum by short geodesics: Introduction

 \subsection{Acknowledgements}

 I am very grateful to my advisor Ralf Spatzier for many helpful discussions and for help reviewing this paper.
 I thank Vaughn Climenhaga, Dmitry Dolgopyat, Andrey Gogolev, and Thang Nguyen for helpful conversations.
-I also thank Nicholas Wawrykow for help with making the figures.
-This research was supported in part by NSF grant DMS-2003712.
+I would also like to thank Yair Minsky for help pointing out an error in a previously stated version of Proposition \ref{holder}.
+This research was supported in part by NSF grants DMS-2003712 and DMS-2402173.